luweizhang/self-driving-car/CarND-Behavioral-Cloning-P3/writeup_template.md

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior (collect data on good driving, as data of the car recovering from the side of the road)
-- test
 * Preprocess the data.
 This includes cropping the image to include only street lane and converting it grayscale.
 * Build, a convolution neural network in Keras that predicts steering angles from images.
 I ended up using the architecture from the Nvidia end-to-end deep learning paper. http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf